 Chicago, Illinois was the home of some bands that featured horns on their recordings.
 According to Billboard Magazine, the most listened to American band of 1967 was The Buckinghams.
 This Chicago group had five major hits that year…”Kind Of A Drag” (#1), “Don’t You Care” (#6), “Mercy Mercy Mercy” (#5), “Hey Baby, They’re Playing Our Song” (#12), and “Susan” (#11).
 Although their popular songs and albums heavily featured horns, there weren’t any brass players in The Buckinghams.
 But, one of the producers on “Kind Of A Drag” was a big-band leader and ballroom owner.

 After their first hit, “Kind Of A Drag”, The Buckinghams signed with Columbia Records and a major figure in the future of “Horn Rock”, James William Guercio.

 Guercio was a session bassist in the 1960’s, toured with Chad & Jeremy, and wrote their single “Distant Shores”.
 When he became the Producer/Arranger for The Buckinghams, he used innovative brass arrangements on the last four of the above hits, and on their two most popular albums…Time & Charges and Portraits.
 The Buckinghams split with Guercio…and had no more Top 40 hits.

 James William Guercio took on two bands that did have excellent horn players as members…Blood Sweat & Tears and Chicago Transit Authority.
-Both were on the Columbia label, and they both had important releases in 1969.
+Both were on the Columbia label, and they both had important albums out in 1969.